Women in Myanmar: Women's rights

 In 2000, the Asian Women's Resource Exchange (AWORC) published a report entitled Human Rights in Burma from the Forum News (August 1998) describing that by tradition, Burmese women are maternal self-abnegators, meaning that these women "consistently forgo their own needs in order to give their children first priority."
 The report also indicated that rural and urban Burmese women were affected by the deteriorating economic climate in Burma.

 As a result of British colonialism displacing the country, Burmese families were "increasingly prioritising the rights of men over women to limited resources."
 These changes affected the access of Burmese women to nutrition, medical services, vocational training, and other educational opportunities.
 Burmese women became unwilling porters and unpaid labourers for the military, including becoming victims of slavery, murder, torture, rape, and attacks.

-Historically, urban Burmese women "enjoyed high levels of social power" but later became confronted with restrictions on speech and limitations in acquiring high level positions in both private and public offices.
-According to AWORC, only a few number of Burmese women receive education related to reproductive rights and safe birth control practices, thus making them prone to being infected by HIV and AIDS.
+Historically, urban Burmese women "enjoyed high levels of social power" but later became confronted with restrictions on speech and limitations in acquiring high-level positions in both private and public offices.
+According to AWORC, only a small number of Burmese women receive education related to reproductive rights and safe birth control practices, thus making them prone to being infected by HIV and AIDS.
 The women's rights movement in Burma started with the Burmese Women's Association in 1919.

-In January 2008, BBC News featured Burmese Kayan Lahwi women who became tourist attractions in Thailand because of the tradition of wearing coils of brass around their necks.
-The rings of brass push the "women's shoulders and ribs down" throughout several years giving the effect as if the necks had been stretched, thus described as sporting "unnaturally long, giraffe-like necks."

 In Wa State, the Wa Women's Association coordinates philanthropic activities, cares for orphans and promotes cultural heritage.